+The committee thank you for this information.
+We look forward to finding out about further developments in due course.
 The course appears to have a limited amount practical lab content, which in the view of the panel limits the ability to provide solid, in-depth practical training.
 We recommend extending the depth of practical content on the programme.

 Thank you for your feedback regarding the practical aspects of our programme.
 We appreciate your concern about ensuring our students receive substantial hands-on training.
-It's important to note, that our programme indeed includes significant practical lab content in key areas that are crucial for handson learning and across several key Information subjects such as Problem Security.
-Solving Programming with Machine Learning Techniques, Big Data and Analytics, and Blockchain and Cryptocurrency.
+It's important to note, that our programme indeed includes significant practical lab content in key areas that are crucial for hands-on learning and across several key subjects such as Information Security, Problem Solving Programming with Machine Learning Techniques, Big Data and Analytics, and Blockchain and Cryptocurrency.
 In addition, however, we have updated our course offerings and below we present evidence of the practical and lab content included.